wju10755/Upgrade-Win11/README.md

 2.Win11_Toast1_Notif.ps1
 - **Run as logged in user.**
-- At the top I set variables for the NOT CAPABLE document to be later output by the "Not Capable" Toast notification.
+- There are variables for the NOT CAPABLE document to be later output by the "Not Capable" Toast notification.
 - Everything from here on out in the remainder of the scripts is dependant on either file existing.

 3.Windows11_Download.ps1
 - **Run as logged in user.**
 - https://www.microsoft.com/software-download/windows11 This is where you can generate a new download key.
-It lasts for 24 hours.
-Just replace it in the script.
+It lasts 24 hours.

 4.Windows11_Install.ps1
 - **Run as System.**